FAQs

 Yes, for clients where we directly manage investments, we find we do our best work when there is at least $750,000 in liquid assets to be held with our preferred custodian, Charles Schwab.

 For our Subscription clients, we do not have an assets under management minimum, as no funds are held with our custodian.
-However, to ensure the value aligns with our minimum annual subscription fee of $10,000, we typically require a household net worth of at least $2-3 million, or equivalent income.
+However, to ensure the value aligns with our minimum annual subscription fee of $9,000, we typically work best with households that have a net worth of approximately $2–3 million, or equivalent income.

 If you don’t take commissions, what if I need insurance products?